hesic73/QMuJoCoSim/README.md

 ## Known Issues

+- Keyboard focus.
+As we use `QOpenGLWindow` to embed MuJoCo, handling key press events is a bit tricky.
+Right now, almost all key presses are caught by the simulation window instead of the main window.

 - ~~Currently, the rendering operates at a constant FPS, based on the presumption that **simulation speed surpasses real-time**.
 Should this not be the case, the program could become overloaded.~~ Updated the simulation loop to mirror the approach used in MuJoCo's official simulation example.

 ## Reference